Sony A6000 vs RX100 II

-The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were announced, respectively, in February 2014 and June 2013.
+The Sony Alpha A6000 and the Sony Cyber-shot DSC-RX100 II are two digital cameras that were officially introduced, respectively, in February 2014 and June 2013.
 The A6000 is a mirrorless interchangeable lens camera, while the RX100 II is a fixed lens compact.
-The cameras are based on an APS-C (A6000) and an one-inch sensor.
-The A6000 has a resolution of 24 megapixel, whereas the RX100 II provides 20 MP.
+The cameras are based on an APS-C (A6000) and an one-inch (RX100 II) sensor.
+The A6000 has a resolution of 24 megapixels, whereas the RX100 II provides 20 MP.

 An illustration of the physical size and weight of the Sony A6000 and the Sony RX100 II is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the A6000 – represents the basis or 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony RX100 II is notably smaller (26 percent) than the Sony A6000.
 In this context, it is worth noting that neither the A6000 nor the RX100 II are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 II has a lens built in, whereas the A6000 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the A6000 and their specifications in the Sony E-Mount Lens Catalog.